 Influencers have extensive knowledge, and they use their social media platform to share that knowledge and connect with people who want to learn from them.

 When you first hear about the basic “influencers” meaning, it’s understandable to be a bit skeptical.
 Influencers have a lot of power, though, especially these days when 72 percent of the public uses some sort of social media platform.

 Influencers can sway others’ purchasing decisions based on their authority and relationship with their followers.
-Many of them earn an impressive living from their posts and brand partnerships, and in 2021, influencer marketing is definitely a viable career path.
+Many of them earn an impressive living from their posts and brand partnerships, and influencer marketing is definitely a viable career path.